MarcoFurlan99/8_clip_correction_and_more/readme.md

 ## Training history

-Unable to graph it because of the code crashing at every training but I checked by eye during training that it was going okay.
+Unable to graph it because of the code crashing at every training but I checked by eye during training that it had the classic downward trend (no irregularities in the training).

 ## Wasserstein